Application for a Grant

 Provide the reviewer’s personal email address to ensure that SSHRC can consult with him or her promptly and easily.

 List keywords, separated by a semicolon, that best describe the reviewer's areas of research expertise.

-Project directors may also attach a one-page document naming potential reviewers who, in their opinion, would be unlikely to provide an impartial review.
+Project directors may also attach a one-page PDF document naming potential reviewers who, in their opinion, would be unlikely to provide an impartial review.
 This document must provide a justification for excluding potential reviewers (e.g., experts with whom you or members of your research team have had serious disputes).
 While SSHRC cannot be bound by this information, it will take it into consideration in the selection of reviewers for the Stage 2 application, should you be invited to submit a proposal.

 This information will be held in strictest confidence and will not be provided to external reviewers or members of the adjudication committee.
 Any exclusion (if still relevant) should be renewed with any subsequent applications.

 Project directors must attach a PDF of their Research Contributions presented in this order:

 1. Relevant Research Contributions Over the Last Six Years